Medium modifications to jet angularities using SCET with Glauber gluons: Introduction

-Numerous approaches~\cite{Arnold:2002zm,Caucal:2018dla,Gyulassy:2000er,Guo:2000nz,Wiedemann:2000za,Barata:2021wuf} have been developed to model the propagation of partons within the QGP in a quantitative manner.
-In this article, we will follow the method developed in Refs.~\cite{Ovanesyan:2011xy,Ovanesyan:2011kn}.
-This approach builds upon SCET and expands it to incorporate interactions between collinear partons in a jet and the thermal constituents by "Glauber gluons" induced by background color gauge fields.
-These gluons are off-shell space-like modes.
+The main goal of this paper is to qualitatively understand medium modifications of the jet angularity distributions for a range of angularity exponents, and to quantify the effect of medium-induced energy loss within the leading opacity expansion of SCET-based approach, by considering single and multi-gluon emissions.
+We also incorporate initial state CNM effects.
+There could be other competing effects affecting the distribution of angularities in the medium, such as color (de)coherence.
+These effects cannot be captured at the leading medium-induced emissions and their systematic inclusion requires higher-order loop calculations (next-to-next-leading order) as pointed out in Ref.~\cite{Mehtar-Tani:2024smp}, which so far have not yet been computed.
+While we consider a simple Bjorken expansion of the medium, a more realistic hydrodynamic evolution of the medium may also play a role.
+Despite these simplifications, our calculation includes the key dynamics of medium-induced Bremsstrahlung of energetic partons.

-In the absence of a medium, SCET can be used to write down the differential cross-section for angularities in a factorized form (see \eq{eq:fact}) as a convolution of the parton distribution functions with the hard function describing initial state production via hard scatterings, a jet function describing the evolution of the collinear modes of the jet, and a soft function that incorporates dynamics of soft emissions.
-With the factorization, one can arrive at an operator definition of the EFT modes which can be used to systematically compute fixed order jet and soft functions to any perturbative order.
-Additionally, it was shown in Ref.~\cite{Ritzmann:2014mka} that the same fixed order jet function can also be obtained using the QCD splitting functions by integrating them over appropriate collinear phase space factors.
+In the literature, numerous approaches~\cite{Arnold:2002zm,Caucal:2018dla,Gyulassy:2000er,Guo:2000nz,Wiedemann:2000za,Barata:2021wuf} have been developed to model the propagation of energetic partons within the QGP in a qualitative manner.
+In this article, we will follow the method developed in Refs.~\cite{Ovanesyan:2011xy,Ovanesyan:2011kn} to achieve a systematic resummation of the relevant logarithms that arise in the fixed-order perturbative distributions.
+This approach builds upon SCET and expands it to incorporate interactions between collinear partons in a jet and the thermal constituents of the medium, mediated by Glauber gluons induced by background color sources in the medium.
+In the absence of the medium, SCET can be used to write down the differential cross-section for angularities in a factorized form as a convolution of the parton distribution functions with the hard function describing initial state production via hard scatterings, a jet function describing the evolution of the collinear modes of the jet, and a soft function that incorporates dynamics of soft emissions.
+With this factorization, one can arrive at an operator definition of the EFT modes, which can be used to systematically compute fixed-order jet and soft functions at any perturbative order.
+Additionally, it was shown in Ref.~\cite{Ritzmann:2014mka} that the same fixed-order jet function can be obtained using the QCD splitting functions by integrating them over appropriate collinear phase-space factors.
 For the case of generalized angularities, we show this explicitly in Appendix~\ref{app:Jet}.